Philanthropy in a Networked World

 What’s Next For Philanthropy?

-A 2010 report articulates “next practices”, how foundations and philanthropists can develop approaches better suited to achieve positive social impact in today’s interconnected et interdependent world.
+A 2010 report articulates “next practices”, how foundations and philanthropists can develop approaches better suited to achieve positive social impact in today’s interconnected et le interdependent world.

 In the past 10 years, much focus in philanthropy (including arts organizations) was on how to improve organizational effectiveness and efficiency — to better deliver programming in an environment of constrained resources.
 Over the next 10 years, the Monitor Group believes a further focus will be on coordination and adaptation.
 This means that funders will need to look to others and partners and co-ordinate efforts to address the challenges we collectively face.
 Because of the rapid pace of change, organizations need to be adaptable – incorporating data in a continuous loop to see what is working well and regularly adjusting strategy to add value.
 The collective theme is – Act Bigger and Adapt Better.